tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/java/java_concurrent.md

 In java, multiple Threads within the same program try to access a shared variable, object, or memory address in RAM

+- recurrent (adj): that happens again and again
+- concurrent (with something): (adj) existing or happening at the same time

 ## Thread Objects

 Java `threads` allow a block of code to be executed concurrently with the rest of the program.